SEKOIA-IO/documentation/docs/xdr/develop/quickstart.md

 # Quickstart
 API stands for Application Programming Interface and is the code that governs the server's access point.

-When to use the SEKOIA.IO API ?
+When to use the SEKOIA.IO API?

 * **Data sharing**: when you want an application to get data from SEKOIA.IO
 * **Integration**: when you want an application to perform actions on SEKOIA.IO